Senhua-Liu/Advanced-Programming-Project/README.md

 # 1. Description:
 ## 1.1 Architecture(s)
 ### 1.1.1 General description
 This is a web application designed to facilitate the management of internships, incorporating a range of functionalities from internship tracking to user management.
 It is structured to support various user roles, including students, tutors, and administrator, providing a tailored experience for each.
 We should also have a user with type of school teacher (tutor of school), but we don't have time to implement this kind of user and those functionalities belonging to this kind of user.
+All in all, this project employs a RESTful API architecture through its server design, defining how the client (React.js frontend) communicates with the server (Node.js backend) over HTTP to perform CRUD operations on database via Sequelize.
 - Scalability: modular design (REACTJS) allows easy addition of new features or entities.
 - Security: all passwords are hashing.
 We use userContext and localStorage to get the current logged in user's information and let them go to different interfaces of internship management system.
 In total, there are 3 user interfaces: student, tutor, admin.
 For those files of this system, we decided to let final report and CdC be in the normal level, and other files are all in sensitive level.
 From the project's requirements, all sensitives files can only be viewed, but all normal files can be viewed, printed, downloaded.